You don’t need to pay $100k in college tuition to land a $100k career. Instead, find out if one of these eight jobs could be in your future.

 Education Required: High-school diploma and police academy training

 You do need a bit of education and experience to be a highly-paid police detective.
 And you’ll likely start out on the front lines by becoming a patrol officer.
-But you can get into the police academy without a bachelor’s degree or even an associate’s degree, so you can work your way towards becoming a criminal investigator without a college degree.
+But you can get into the police academy without a bachelor’s or even an associate’s, so you can work your way towards becoming a criminal investigator without a college degree.

 8. Nuclear Power Reactor Operator